 The Out Of The World Pooja

 Every year in my hometown, around June, our family hosts a big pooja for 3 days.
 This is a common thing in every household of Uttarakhand.
-The days of pooja is nothing less than a dramatic movie.
+The days of pooja are nothing less than a dramatic movie.

-The basic element is obviously a goat sacrifice, an all night long jaagran followed by a morning of feast and departure, but it is more than this.
+The basic element is obviously a goat sacrifice, an all-night-long jaagran followed by a morning of feast and departure, but it is more than this.